Townsite Neighbourhood Review

 I, as do most people, believe that we should focus on attracting businesses that are service based rather than heavier industrial or manufacturing based businesses.
 Tech, wellness, education and ecotourism are the types of businesses that will be growth industries and are well suited to Powell River and the Townsite lands.
 I was fortunate enough, a couple of years ago, to gave a tour with Fred Chin, the CEO of Catalyst at the time, of the surplus buildings that the mill has.
 They are enormous and will suited to industrial or light industrial uses.
 Many of them need investment though to extend their life, for example inside an enormous building on the north side of the mill, the steel beams in the concrete floor needed re-enforcing.
 What would make sense to me, is for the city and Catalyst to discuss the future of these buildings and maybe, with all of the grants available for cities to reinvent themselves there are opportunities for the city to take ownership of those buildings, apply for grants to upgrade them, and then lease them out and have industry or light industry focused on the mill lands rather than trying to attract new industry to come and build on the old golf course lands and waterfront.

-sbrooks asked almost 3 years ago
+sbrooks asked over 3 years ago

 Regarding the Catalyst lands and buildings, this idea has been raised by a few people so far – work with Catalyst (particularly during tax revitalization time) to keep acquiring more of the mill lands and particularly those unused mill buildings for adaptive reuse.
 I’ll certainly bring this idea forward to the options & directions stage, because like you note it has implications for land in the study area.